Skip to content

 Transparency

 Lastly, I want to say a one more thing.
 I highly value that The Good Roll is a very transparent company.
-You can read all about their way of working and thinking on their website and yearly reports.
+You can read all about their way of working and thinking on The Good Roll’s website and yearly reports.

 I hope you will consider buying eco-positive toilet paper at The Good Roll!